The department offers various programs and tracks:

 - A PhD program in translation and interpreting studies.

-The English translation and French translation tracks open each year, while the other language tracks – Arabic, Russian, German, and Spanish – open periodically.
+The English translation track opens each year, while the other language tracks – Arabic, French, Russian, German, and Spanish – open periodically.
 The other language in all tracks is Hebrew.

 Applicants for the certificate and MA programs must have a recognized Bachelor's degree (in any discipline) with an average grade of 80 or above.
 They will also have to pass a personal interview and entrance exam, and answer an eligibility questionnaire.